lnhtrn/SQuAD-DeBERTa-negative-samples/README.md

 ## Project Overview

+I was given the task of improving a pretrained MRC/Question-Answering model by my mentor.

-I started to be curious about Question-Answering tasks and the first dataset I started with was [SQuAD v2.0](https://rajpurkar.github.io/SQuAD-explorer/) and the model I used in this project was [DeBERTa v3 small](https://huggingface.co/microsoft/deberta-v3-small) by Microsoft.
+The dataset I used was [SQuAD v2.0](https://rajpurkar.github.io/SQuAD-explorer/) and the model was [DeBERTa v3 small](https://huggingface.co/microsoft/deberta-v3-small) by Microsoft.

 After knowing that Machine Learning models often tend to learn shortcuts[^1][^2], I tried to brainstorm different ways of reducing shortcuts to apply in my own project.